-- § 5.
-Any manufacturer or merchant who - 1.
-Passes possession of a machine gun to any person not authorized to purchase and/or possess such gun under the provisions here-of; or - 2.
-Passes possession of a machine gun to a person authorized to purchase a machine gun under the provisions of exceptions 1 and 4 of section 2 of this Act, without first receiving the written permit of a sheriff, as herein required; or - 3.
-Fails to keep an accurate register, as provided in section 4; or - 4.
-Fails, or is unable to produce or account for a sheriff's permit for each machine gun sold by him for which a permit is necessary under the provisions of section 3 hereof, upon conviction, shall be punished by imprisonment in the penitentiary for not less than one nor more than five years.
+§ 5.
+Any manufacturer or merchant who

+1. Passes possession of a machine gun to any person not authorized to purchase and/or possess such gun under the provisions hereof; or

+2. Passes possession of a machine gun to a person authorized to purchase a machine gun under the provisions of exceptions 1 and 4 of section 2 of this Act, without first receiving the written permit of a sheriff, as herein required; or for each machine gun sold by him for which a permit is necessary under the provisions of section 3 hereof, upon conviction, shall be punished by imprisonment in the penitentiary for not less than one nor more than five years.